Amine-Itani/Unit-1/Projects/Project-1.md

         graph += f"{date}: {graph_var * (total // 10)}{total} USD {warning}\n"
     return graph
 ```
 This functions prints a graph that shows Ms. Sato's earning or loss by day.
 This means that if she were to take out 2000 usd and deposit 1000 on a given day, the graph would show -1000, regardless of transactions made on other days.
 This will help her keep trak of her financial stability better.
-The graph is made through reading the default dictionary created in sum_by_date function, finding the balance of that day, and multipliying them with a square "▩" from the ASCII code (https://www.alt-codes.net/square-symbols).
+The graph is made through reading the default dictionary created in sum_by_date function, finding the balance of that day, and multipliying them with a square "▩" from the ASCII code<sup>7</sup>.
 Before multiplication though, we divide the multiplier by 10 to keep the graph manageable in the terminal.

+## Citations
+1. DAO, Klima.
+“Introducing Klimadao.”
+KlimaDAO, Mar.
+2023, docs.klimadao.finance/.
+2. DAO, Klima.
+“Frequently Asked Questions about Klima Infinity.”
+KlimaDAO, 2023, www.klimadao.finance/blog/klima-infinity-faqs.
+3. DAO, Klima.
+“Klimadao Impact Report: Analysis of the Base Carbon Tonne.”
+KlimaDAO, 2023, www.klimadao.finance/blog/klimadao-analysis-of-the-base-carbon-tonne.
+4. Kolesnikov, Nicole.
+“60+ Bitcoin Mining and Energy Statistics Updated for 2023 - Techopedia.”
+Technopedia, 2023, www.techopedia.com/bitcoin-mining-and-energy-statistics.
+5. Richardson, Leonard.
+“Beautiful Soup Documentation¶.”
+Beautiful Soup Documentation - Beautiful Soup 4.12.0 Documentation, 2004, www.crummy.com/software/BeautifulSoup/bs4/doc/.
+6. Hettinger, Raymond.
+“Defaultdict in Python.”
+GeeksforGeeks, GeeksforGeeks, 10 Jan.
+2023, www.geeksforgeeks.org/defaultdict-in-python/.
+7. Bemer, Bob.
+“Square Symbols.”
+Alt Codes Symbols, 2021, www.alt-codes.net/square-symbols.
+8.